 Emperor Hadrian who granted Roman citizenship to its inhabitants.

-Bulla is located on the slope of a hill.
-The main buildings were situated in the lower part of the town, while in the upper part archaeologists have unearthed a wealthy residential quarter.
+Bulla stands on the slope of a hill.
+The main buildings were situated in the lower part of the town, while in the upper part archaeologists have unearthed a residential neighbourhood.

 Baths of Julia Memmia

-Baths: (left) inscription with the name of the donor; (right) a hall with a pool
+Baths: (left) inscription with the name of the donor; (right) a hall with a "natatio" (pool)

 At the beginning of the XXth century the baths were cleared from the debris and an inscription was found which provided some details on their construction.
-They are dated early IIIrd century as they were built by Julia Memmia, daughter of a native of Bulla Regia who was appointed suffect (additional) consul by Emperor Commodus in 190.
+They are dated early IIIrd century as they were built by Julia Memmia, daughter of Memmius Julius Fidus Albius, a native of Bulla Regia who was appointed suffect (additional) consul by Emperor Commodus in 190.

 Mosaics of the Baths

-The fragments of mosaics found at the baths are of a geometric/decorative type, so it is likely they replaced previous mosaics featuring pagan deities or mythological episodes, similar to those found in the private houses which are shown in page two) were removed in the VIth century, during the Byzantine tenure of the town.
+The fragments of mosaics found at the baths are of a geometric/decorative type; it is possible that those which depicted pagan deities or mythological episodes (similar to those found in the private houses which are shown in page two) were removed in the VIth century, during the Byzantine tenure of the town.

 Theatre: (left) side entrance; (right-above) mosaic portraying a bear, (see a mosaic depicting the beasts which fought in the amphitheatres); (right-below) a pillar with a hole for tying horses similar to those found at Sicca Veneria in Jamaa El-Kebir

 Between the spring and the baths, but a little to the east, is the Theatre also much buried in earth.
 One can descend in some places into the corridor and form a good idea of the nature of the building.
 The masonry is of the finest cut stone.
 The Auditorium is